lesterpjy/uva_msai_vault/RL/5 - Tabular Learning to Approximations.md

-The lecture focuses on the transition from tabular methods to function approximation in reinforcement learning.
-Let me explain the key concepts in detail.

 ## The Big Picture of Reinforcement Learning Methods

 Reinforcement learning algorithms can be broadly categorized based on whether they have access to the underlying MDP dynamics or only to sampled data: